 - DO NOT UNWRAP THE NEW NAME ABOARD THE BOAT……YET.

-- This is a celebration of sorts so feel free to invite other boaters, family and friends….or keep it small and quiet if you’re embarrassed.
+- Make it a gathering.
+This is a celebration of sorts so feel free to invite other boaters, family and friends….or keep it small and quiet if you’re embarrassed.
 There should be enough champagne for all!

 - Remove every trace of the old name.
 This includes key chains, hull logos, life rings, and anything else that had the old name on it.
 You can also remove all references to the former owner’s name.

-- Optional: Write the old boat name somewhere in the boat…we chose to write in in the engine compartment out of sight.
+- Document the old name.
+Write the old boat name somewhere in the boat…we chose to write in in the engine compartment out of sight.

 - Perform a ceremony.
 You can find some text online, and perform it in as loud (or as quiet a whisper 😉 ) a voice as you prefer.
 We found something resembling a ceremony of gratitude and blessing for the boat, asking for safe passage.

-- Optional: Place virgin urine in the bilge….it pumps out anyways.
+- Optional (I don’t know the reasoning behind this one).
+Place virgin urine in the bilge….it pumps out anyways.

 - Make a sacrifice.
 We used a lot of champagne….pouring it on the vessel, in the water and some in our mouths.
 I don’t think the specific type matters, but make sure you toss Neptune some sort of libation.